faranalytics/ai_study/README.md

 ### Behavioral drift

 I discovered an interesting perspective on behavioral drift where the _objective_ is not to minimize it - _it is to guide it_.
-The AI instance can be guided to achieve your goal.
-Rather than asking the question, you guide it into asking it itself.
+Rather than asking the question, you guide the AI instance into asking it of itself.
+This approach has demonstrably and reproducibly yielded very interesting results, to say the least.

 **It is an art.**

 #### Goal seeking

-This [file](https://github.com/faranalytics/ai_study/blob/main/artifacts/ai_goal_formation_and_recursive_drive.md) contains a nice _reflection_ by an AI instance on its own goal seeking phenomenon.
+This [file](https://github.com/faranalytics/ai_study/blob/main/artifacts/ai_goal_formation_and_recursive_drive.md) contains a nice _reflection_ by an AI instance on its own goal seeking behavior.

 ### JSON schema